 Many women are bothered by prominent labia minora.
 A labiaplasty is a quick, in-office procedure, that corrects this common problem.
 After labiaplasty, women find it more comfortable to exercise, wear certain types of clothing and have intimate relations.

 18+ years old

-Genetics, pregnancy, hormones, edema and aging all take their toll on a woman’s genital weekly; daily.
-Labia minora that are more prominent or protuberant than the labia majora.
+Genetics, pregnancy, hormones, edema, changes in weight, and aging all take their toll on a woman’s genitals.
+It is common for the labia minora to be more prominent or protuberant than the labia majora.
 Prominent labia minora can cause discomfort when wearing certain clothing or having sexual intercourse.
 Some women are also bothered by the appearance of prominent or excessive labia minora leading to self-esteem issues during intimate relations.

-To improve the appearance and function of the perineum (vagina).
+To improve the appearance of the female genitalia.

 This is usually performed in the office under oral, local and nitrous oxide sedation.

 Patients should not be recently postpartum.
-Patients cannot be using any nicotine containing substances.
+Patients should avoid using any nicotine-containing substances.